Glagan/MyMangaDex/README.md

 A set of buttons is also added, those buttons are shortcut to common actions, Starting a manga, adding it to your Plan to Read list or Re-reading it.
 All chapters you opened and the last read chapter are also highlighted in the chapter list.
 You can change the color in the option.

-> The modal isn't available on Chrome for now.

 ### Chapter page

 Apart from the automatic MyAnimeList update, the same modal of the Manga page is added, to easily update all informations of an entry.